-Fund accounting tracks nonprofit revenue and expenses, demonstrating accountability rather than profits to funding sources.
+Fund accounting for nonprofits tracks nonprofit revenue and expenses, demonstrating accountability rather than profits to funding sources.
 Let’s take a deep dive into the basics of fund accounting and why nonprofits need to understand it.

 Basics of Fund Accounting

 This type of accounting method tracks revenue and expenses for nonprofit organizations, churches and state and local government agencies and other government entities.
 Consequently, financial reporting will show how revenue spending complies with government regulations.

 What is fund accounting?

 Fund accounting is a system that reveals the financial position and success of a nonprofit organization’s activities.
 Understanding the basics of fund accounting provides valuable insights into how well not-for-profit organizations are running.
 It is an accounting method used by nonprofit organizations, churches, and other charitable organizations to ensure the proper allocation of funds.